|

 could install the insulators while using the good

+facilities of the marina.
 The next morning I went up in the bosun chair and removed

 the backstay.
 It was a bit scary, being at the top of the